Download Case Study (PDF)

 Students posted videos from hockey games, shots wearing UNH gear, confetti-filled Instagram photos, and more using the hashtag #UNHSpirit.
 One day into the three week-long competition, the two top photos had over 1,100 votes!

 “Apogee has been very flexible and helpful throughout our entire interaction with them,” said Troy LaPolice, UNH CatPack Captain, Class of 2021.
 They gave us the freedom to personalize the contest and make it a success; and best of all, they’ve been pleasant and easy to work with throughout the process.”

 Once the fall semester begins, Apogee will support UNH to create more community-building projects geared toward specific student demographics, including virtual students and new students.
 Apogee’s managed service offerings have allowed UNH to focus on strategic details including messaging to students and campus safety, while Apogee has provided campaign ideas, web infrastructure, content curation, and reporting for the virtual events.

 As campus staff are stretched into new and unfamiliar roles, industry partnerships are becoming more important and necessary in helping schools succeed in a brave new world.

-To learn more about Apogee Campus Engagement services, please visit http://apogee.us.
+To learn more about Apogee Campus Engagement Services, please visit the CES page.